Comparison

 If you need Google Play production access this month, favor the option that behaves like a launch operator for closed testing — not just a tester marketplace.
 TestMyApps is explicitly positioned for that path.

-If you need wide crowd feedback on an early prototype before store submission, a marketplace model like BetaFamily may be sufficient — then move to store-native closed testing and TestFlight with a tighter process before you ship.
+If you need wide crowd feedback on an early prototype before store submission, a marketplace model like BetaFamily may be sufficient — then move to store-native closed testing with a tighter process before you ship.

 Many teams use community testing early and managed coordination late.
 The mistake is using early-stage tactics for a store gate that requires continuity, opt-in proof, and credible answers under review.